herzbube/fuego-on-ios/README.md

 Checkout `master`, then run this command:

-    git svn rebase
+    svn2git --rebase

-If this gives you an error message, you should probably read the section "Reconnecting a cloned Git repository with upstream Subversion repository" further down.
+If you don't have `svn2git` in your environment, read the section "Getting svn2git".
+If you *do* have svn2git, but running the command gives you an error message, you should probably read the section "Reconnecting a cloned Git repository with upstream Subversion repository" further down.

 ##### Integrating changes from master into fuego-on-ios